AI Security Guide

 Section 8: Proactive Defenses and Model Hardening

-Proactive defenses are techniques applied during the model development and training phases to make the resulting model inherently more resilient to attacks before it is ever deployed.
+Proactive defenses are techniques applied during model development and training.
+To make the resulting model inherently more resilient to attacks.
+Before it's ever deployed.

 8.1 Adversarial Training

-While effective, adversarial training is not a cure-all.
-It often involves a trade-off, where the model's robustness to adversarial examples improves at the expense of a slight reduction in accuracy on clean, non-adversarial data.
-Additionally, a model is usually only resistant to the specific types of attacks it was trained on, meaning it can still be vulnerable to new or unexpected attack methods.
+While effective, adversarial training isn't a cure-all.
+It often involves a trade-off.
+Model robustness to adversarial examples improves at the expense of slight accuracy reduction on clean, non-adversarial data.
+Additionally, a model is usually only resistant to specific attack types it trained on, meaning it can still be vulnerable to new or unexpected attack methods.

 8.2 Advanced Hardening Techniques